Guide, Updated 18 May 2026

 Factor wait time as the disqualifier

-Top-rated centres have longer waits.
+Top-rated centres regularly carry the longest waits.
 Use /tools/wait-time-finder to compare your home-city options against any travel candidate before booking.

 The city comparison is the headline; the within-city catchment is where the decision actually sits.
 Pair the two with wait time data and the booking choice becomes a 5-minute decision.